 Dr. Frances Gaither Tucker

-Dr. Frances Gaither Tucker, is Associate Professor of Marketing and Supply Chain Management, and Academic Director, LOGTECH MS in SCM, in the Martin J. Whitman School of Management at Syracuse University.
+Dr. Frances Gaither Tucker, is Academic Co-Director, H.H.
+Franklin Center for Supply Chain Management, and Associate Professor of Marketing and Supply Chain Management in the Martin J. Whitman School of Management at Syracuse University.
 Fran’s research and teaching are at the intersection of marketing channels and supply chain management.

 She served for 14 years as the chair of the Marketing Department (Marketing, Supply Chain and Retail Management majors) and is an elected member of the Syracuse University Senate.
 She received the Oberwager Award for student engagement in 2012.